Martha Perry Lowe: Marriage and early writing

+After her graduation, she spent a winter in the West Indies, and the following year was passed in Madrid with her brother, who was a member of the Spanish legation.

-After her year abroad, Lowe resolved to put into form a poetic souvenir of her travels.
+After her time abroad, Lowe resolved to put into form a poetic souvenir of her travels.
 During this time, her sister Ellen married Dr. Edward B. Peirson of Salem, Massachusetts.
 While Lowe was visiting in this new home, she met the Rev. Charles Lowe, pastor of the North Church of that city.
 They were married in the autumn of 1857.
 After a trip in the Berkshires, they settled on the Pickman farm, which belonged to Dr. and Mrs. George B. Loring, and was situated about 1.5 mi from Salem.
 Mr. Lowe at this time was obliged, on account of ill health, to resign his pastorate at the North Church.
 Their stay on the farm was of short duration, but they were able to secure a nearby cottage close to the water, which they called "Mill-side", where Mrs. Lowe completed her first book, The Olive and the Pine, or Spain and New England.
 The first part is devoted to Spain, and the latter to New England.

 Mr. Lowe soon regained health and strength, after a year of rest and change, and accepted a call to the parish of the First Congregational Society in Somerville.
 In this city, the Lowes established their first home, building a pleasant house on one of the hills commanding a view of Cambridge and Boston; and here their two daughters, Mary Foote and Jeanie Wood, were born.
 Mrs. Lowe entered into church work; and she also, at the time of the American Civil War, published a second book, called Love in Spain, a dramatic poem.
 The book also contained poems on the Civil War and on miscellaneous subjects.